 In simple terms, matcha is green tea in powdered form.
 Because you are consuming the green leaf tea in its entirety, it is considerably higher in antioxidants, specifically polyphenols which have been proven to protect against heart disease and cancer.

-Matcha also serves as a natural food coloring which is great for Easter egg-dying or adding green to your cupcakes for St. Patrick's Day.
+Matcha can also be a great natural food coloring for Easter egg-dying or adding green to your cupcakes for St. Patrick's Day.

 - In a small, heavy-bottom saucepan, bring matcha, remaining water, and honey to a boil.
 Reduce heat to medium-low and continue to lightly simmer for about 7 minutes.

 - Turn the mixer back on low speed.
-Slowly pour in the matcha honey mixture into the gelatin and slowly increase the speed to medium.
+Carefully pour in the matcha honey mixture into the gelatin and slowly increase the speed to medium.

-- Pour into the greased, lined pan and allow to sit at room temperature for marshmallows to set.
+- Pour into the greased, lined pan and allow to sit at room temperature for two hours marshmallows to set.

 - Keep at room temperature for up to 3-4 days.

 The information shown is an estimate provided for your convenience by an online calculator.
 It should not be considered as a substitute for a professional nutritionist's advice.
 See our complete Nutritional Information Disclaimer.